jerry

 To change the path for a set of linked tables (for pictures of the GUI dialog boxes involved, see the instructions above for linking tables and refreshing links) :

-3. In the Linked Table Manager that appears, select the Always Prompt For A New Location check box.
+- In the Always Prompt For A New Location check box. that appears, select the

-4. Select the check box for the tables whose links you want to change, and then click OK.
+- Select the check box for the tables whose links you want to change, and then click .

 WordPress site speedup with compression added code to .htaccess file.